 Place a sheet of nori, shiny-side down on a bamboo mat.
 Have a small bowl of water nearby, wet your hands to stop the rice from sticking to them.
 Divide the cooled rice into 5-6 portions then using your wet hands gently spread 1 portion of rice over the nori (see photo above), leaving a good amount of space on the top and bottom.
 Don't press the rice down firmly, just pat it into place.

 Spread a little mayonnaise down the centre of the rice, sprinkle with sesame seeds.
-Arrange a few strips of carrot, cucumber, capsicum, omelette and avocado on top of the sesame seeds.
+Arrange a few strips of whichever fillings you like on top of the sesame seeds; carrot, cucumber, capsicum, omelette, avocado...
 Wet your finger and rub it over the edge of nori furthest away from you, this will help seal your sushi roll.
 Then using the bamboo mat to assist you, lift the end of the sushi closest to you up and over the filling, gently squeezing the mat as you do.
 Continue rolling the mat forward to complete the roll.
-Hold the sushi roll, still enclosed in the bamboo mat (see above picture) and pinch off a small ball of rice from the remaining rice, gently press this into the end of the sushi to fill the hole in the end.
+Hold the sushi roll, still enclosed in the bamboo mat and pinch off a small ball of rice from the remaining rice, gently press this into the end of the sushi to fill the hole in the end.
 Repeat with the other end.